HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/harbor_container_registry.md

 ```
 # Using helm search to find available versions, the DX helm charts are named hcl-dx-deployment

-helm search repo hcl-dx-compose/hcl-dx-deployment --versions
+helm search repo dx-compose/hcl-dx-deployment --versions
 ```

 This command returns a list of available versions, which looks similar to this example:

 ```
 NAME                        CHART VERSION     APP VERSION     DESCRIPTION
-hcl-dx-compose/hcl-dx-deployment    2.7.1           95_CF204    Kubernetes Deployment of HCL Digital Experience
+dx-compose/hcl-dx-deployment    2.7.1           95_CF226    Kubernetes Deployment of HCL Digital Experience Compose
 ```

 You can see which chart version correlates to which HCL DX Compose 9.5 Container Update CF version.
-In the preceding example, installing Container Update CF204 requires you to use Helm chart version 2.7.1.<!--Should CF204 be updated?-->
+In the preceding example, installing Container Update CF226 requires you to use Helm chart version 2.7.1.

 After you complete the preceding actions, your Helm configuration can use HCL DX 9.5 Helm charts directly from the Helm Repository on Harbor.